 - After the wedding is over and you submit the album, follow up and check if the couple is happy with your work.
 You must take the plunge here even if they don't.

 - Your salary will depend on your skill, experience, the event covered (if it is a small-budget wedding, you will be paid less), and also the agency where you work.

 - When you are just an intern, you might probably be paid on an hourly basis.

 - An assistant photographer will again be paid according to the work done.

 - Since these jobs are mostly carried on a contractual basis, a general figure is difficult to determine.

-- According to the BLS (Bureau of Labor Statistics), as of May 2013, photographers can earn more than USD 36,000 annually.
+- According to the BLS (Bureau of Labor Statistics), as of May 2017, photographers can earn approximately USD 41,940 on an average, annually.

 - However, this should be intended solely as a guideline, and you must remember that their salaries are always subject to change.

 - In fact, if you are an independent photographer, your pay check will vary greatly.

 - The job is believed to have a decent potential in the years to come.